 Luckily, the condition can be easily tested for and treated to stop further clots.

-Hughes Syndrome was only discovered in 1983, which is why the Foundation hold events throughout May – to educate and inform the public of this relatively new condition.
+Hughes Syndrome was only discovered in 1983, and the Foundation hold events throughout May – to educate and inform the public of this relatively new condition.

 Throughout the month you can help the Foundation too.
 There are lots of ways to get involved.
 From collecting on your local high street to taking part in the Foundation’s recycling appeal - it’s easy to take part.